datnerde/obsedian_notes/Machine Learning/Model Evaluation.md

 - ROC will keep its shape when the balance of samples changes, compared to P-R curve

 ### 3.Cosine Distance
+- Use case of distance measurement
 	- Euclidean Distance focuses on difference in magnitude
 	- Cosine Distance reflects difference directionally

-#model_evaluation
+#model_evaluation #distance_measure